pytorch/pytorch/docs/source/notes/extending.rst

 the autograd engine.

 - :meth:`~torch.autograd.function.FunctionCtx.save_for_backward` must be
-  used when saving input or output of the forward to be used later in the backward.
+  used when saving input or output tensors of the forward to be used later in the backward.
+  Anything else, i.e., non-tensors and tensors that are neither input nor output should be stored directly on `ctx`.
 - :meth:`~torch.autograd.function.FunctionCtx.mark_dirty` must be used to
   mark any input that is modified inplace by the forward function.
 - :meth:`~torch.autograd.function.FunctionCtx.mark_non_differentiable` must
   be used to tell the engine if an output is not differentiable.
 By default all output tensors that are of differentiable type will be set to require gradient.
-Tensors of non-differentiable type (i.e., integral types) are always marked as requiring gradients.
+Tensors of non-differentiable type (i.e., integral types) are never marked as requiring gradients.
 - :meth:`~torch.autograd.function.FunctionCtx.set_materialize_grads` can be
   used to tell the autograd engine to optimize gradient computations in the cases where the output does not depend on the input by not materializing grad tensors given to backward function.
-That is, if set to False, None object in python or "undefined tensor" (tensor x for which x.defined() is False) in C++ will not be converted to a tensor filled with zeros prior to calling backward.
-However, supporting this optimization means your custom autograd function has to handle gradients that are represented in this way and is thus opt-in.
-Default value is True.
+That is, if set to False, None object in python or "undefined tensor" (tensor x for which x.defined() is False) in C++ will not be converted to a tensor filled with zeros prior to calling backward, and so your code will need to handle such objects as if they were tensors filled with zeros.
+The default value of this setting is True.

 **Step 3:** If your `~Function` does not support double backward you should explicitly declare this by decorating backward with the